Music rots when it gets too far from the dance.

 Through the force of its verbal dance and music, the translation made by Waldeen successfully brings into American English the colloquial image-driven language of Neruda's verse.
 Her rendering of the two final sections of "Let the Rail Splitter Awake" was adapted by Allen Ginsberg some thirty years later, and included in his collection titled Plutonian Ode and Other Poems (1982).
 Ginsberg, who had first read Waldeen's translation when, in the early 1950s, he was a young poet enamored of the bardic voice, was clearly moved by her Neruda.
 His subsequent adaptation is a fitting tribute to Waldeen, as well as an expression of gratitude.

 Waldeen offered only a glimpse of the range of Neruda's immense Canto in the 1950 Masses & Mainstream publication, Let the Rail Splitter Awake and Other Poems.
 In addition to "Let the Rail Splitter Awake," her translation of Neruda's masterpiece, "The Heights of Macchu Picchu," introduced his poetry at its best.
 This sequence would later receive much critical acclaim.
 Her translation was among the first in English; the sequence has been published in several later renderings by Nathaniel Tarn (1967), John Felstiner (1980), David Young (1987), Jack Schmitt (1991), Stephen Kessler (2001), and Tomás Q. Morín (2014), among others.
-Waldeen's re-creation of the dance of Neruda's poetic language, together with a fidelity to the literal meaning of his words, distinguishes her translation, as illustrated by the opening lines:
+Waldeen's re-creation of the dance of Neruda's poetic language, together with a fidelity to the literal meaning of his words, distinguishes her translation, as illustrated by the opening lines (listen to Neruda reciting them in Spanish):

 The close of the Macchu Picchu sequence which forms a statement of Neruda's commitment to creating a voice for Latin America's peoples, past and present, reflects Waldeen's commitment to the same artistic mission: